KDAB/knut/docs/API/knut/cppdocument.md

 - `parameter-list` - The list of parameters
 - `parameters` - One capture per parameter, containing the type and name of the parameter, excluding comments!
 - `body` - The body of the method (including curly-braces)
+- `return` - The return type of the method
+  - Because the C++ grammar associates pointers to the identifier and not the type this may capture multiple ranges.
+  - It is recommended to use `getAllJoined("return")` to get the full type.

 Please note that the return type is not available, as TreeSitter is not able to parse it easily.